 Example #3 – Creating a Header in a Table

-One of the features in Excel is that you can convert your data into Table.
+One of the features of Excel is that you can convert your data into a Table.
 It automatically creates Headers when you convert your data into a table.
-But please take a note here that these headers are different from Worksheet column heading or printed headers which we have seen earlier.
+But please note that these headers are different from the Worksheet column heading or printed headers, which we have seen earlier.

-- We will take a similar example which we have taken earlier.
+- We will take a similar example that we have taken earlier.

-- Click on the “Insert” tab and then click on the “Table” button.
+- Click on the “Insert” tab and then the “Table” button.

-- After clicking on the “Table” option, you can give the range of data that you want to convert into the table and also select the checkbox of “My Table has Headers” as shown in the below screenshot.
+- After clicking on the “Table” option, you can give the range of data you want to convert into the table and select the “My Table has Headers” checkbox, as shown in the screenshot below.
 The first row of your selection will automatically be assigned as column headers.

 - Click Ok.
-You will see your data is converted into Table.
+You will see your data is converted into a Table.